 The BS degree emphasizes mathematics and science.
 It is especially helpful for those applying to graduate schools which require a solid science background (ex. medicine, pharmacy, physical therapy, etc.) However, the BA degree can also be supplemented with selected science and mathematics prerequisites.
 Neither degree is “better” than the other.
 If you are unsure, consult with the Undergraduate Advisor to discuss which choice is right for you.

 CAN I GET A PSYCHOLOGY DEGREE BY DISTANCE?

 No. We do not offer a psychology degree by distance but some individual classes can be taken on-line or through correspondence.
 You will not be able to meet all the degree requirements through the distance offerings.
 Students who must leave Fairbanks before completing their degree should meet with the Undergraduate Advisor to review their particular situation.

 WHO IS MY ACADEMIC ADVISOR ?

-Janet Schichnes is the Undergraduate Advisor for the Dept. of Psychology.
+Andrea Greenberg is the Undergraduate Advisor for the Department of Psychology.
 She will assist you with academic advising, course planning, degree and program requirements, petitions, as well as university deadlines, policies and procedures.
 She can also help you find support resources, alternative ways to earn credit, or plan for international or national exchange programs.
 She will interpret your placement scores for mandatory English or Math classes.